JamesCarrollRob/JokeApp/README.md

 If the joke is disliked, a "joke card" is not generated and the joke object is not saved to the jokeList variable.

-Instructions:
+<h2>Instructions:</h2>
 1) open index.html
-2) Buttons must be clicked in this order 1."New Joke" 2.
-"Setup" 3.
-"Punchline"
+2) Buttons must be clicked in this order:
+     1."New Joke"
+     2."Setup"
+     3. "Punchline"
+     each time the user wants a new joke.

-Features featured in this app:
+Features found in this app:

 <h2>1) Retrieve data from an external API</h2>
 <p>The getJoke function is initiated when the "get joke" button is clicked.
-It uses fetch to retrieve an array of ten joke objects and saves the one at index 3 to a variable to be manipulated for later use in the app.</p>
+It uses fetch to retrieve an array of ten joke objects and saves the one at index 3 to a variable to be manipulated for later use in the app.
+The array retrieved from the API is displayed in the console.</p>

 <h2>2) Post to an external API</h2>
 <p>Once a "joke card" is created, a button is included on the card called "send joke".
 This button uses fetch to send a POST requst to jsonplaceholder.typicode.com/posts.
 The successfull POST request is proven through a console message by giving the posted joke object the id 101.</P>